-Moving Line Interpretations
+Changing Line Interpretations

-Line 1Troubling events are looming, causing apprehension.
-Do not react!
-Avoid premature action.
-Just keep your life in order.
+Troubling events may be looming, causing some apprehension.
+Avoid reacting prematurely; just keep your life in order.
 Do not try to alter the path that has been set for you at this time.
-You are heading in the right direction; do not become impatient or greedy.
-Even though a challenge may be impending, the skillful response is to carefully make preparations, gaining strength for future battles.
+Rest assured that you are heading in the right direction; do not become impatient or greedy.
+Even though a challenge may be looming, the skillful response is to make preparations, gaining strength for future battles.
 Let go of anxious thinking.
-Simply remain open, alert, and prepared.
+Meditate.
+Remain open, alert, and prepared.

-Think of small grains of sand, which accumulate over time to form embankments or dykes across wet areas.
+Think of small grains of sand, which accumulate over time to form embankments or dykes across wetlands.
 Sand is more fragmentary than stone but harder than soil, and can be used to alter the texture of both.
-Like sand, you must be strong and accommodating even though others may abuse or blame you.
+Like sand, you must be strong and accommodating even though others may blame you.
 Avoid being sucked into conflict; remain neutral.

-Line 3You feel stuck, as in mud, and your enemies feel encouraged.
+You feel stuck—as in mud—and your enemies may be feeling encouraged.
 You are in an exposed position.
-Be cautious and considerate in relationships and be on guard.
+Be cautious and considerate in relationships, and be on guard.
 Be alert to shifting alliances.
-Such awareness will prevent harm.
+Such awareness can prevent harm.

-Line 4You may be isolated and in a vulnerable position.
-Although escape is essential in such instances, the only way out is to retain your composure and patience.
-There is no chance of great success now; survival is the more immediate concern.
-New opportunities will come from the sacrifices you are willing to make now.
+You may be isolated and in a vulnerable position.
+Although escape is essential, the only way out is to retain your composure and patience.
+There is no chance of great success now; survival is the immediate concern.
+New opportunities will come from the sacrifices you are willing to make.
 If necessary, keep out of sight in order to avoid direct confrontation.
-Sometimes the only honorable course is to accept fate, and avoid the humiliation of railing against the inevitable.
+Sometimes, the only honorable course is to accept one’s fate and avoid the humiliation of railing against the inevitable.

-Line 5When the storm hits, it behooves one to enjoy a single glass of wine.
-In the midst of difficult situations, there often comes a temporary pause; use this interval to fortify your position, not by continuing to dwell on the swirl of events around you, but by taking a recreation break.
-Have fun, but with an eye to recharging your batteries, rather than further draining them.
+When the storm hits, it can behoove you to enjoy a glass of wine.
+In the midst of difficult situations, there often comes a temporary pause; use this interval to fortify your position, not by continuing to dwell on the swirl of events around you but by taking a moment of relaxation.
+Recharge your batteries by having fun rather than further draining them with worry.